Hedman scores early in OT, Lightning beat Blue Jackets 4-3

 Andrei Vasilevskiy stopped 19 shots for his league-leading 28th victory of the season.

-The Lightning moved to within a point of idle Florida for second place in the Central Division.
+The Lightning moved within a point of idle Florida for second place in the Central Division.
 Tampa Bay has played one less game than the Panthers.

+“I like the way the guys are working,’’ Lightning head coach Jon Cooper said.
+“We just want to finish strong.
+We just want to keep doing the right things here and see what happens.’’

+“It’s good to be doing the right things and make sure you’re playing the right way,’’ Robinson said.
+“But it’s hard when you’re not getting the result to keep sticking with it.
+I thought we’ve done a good job the past few games of sticking with it during tough times.
+I think if we keep going with it we’ll see a result soon.’’

 Joonas Korpisalo allowed three goals on 26 shots before leaving in the third period due to injury.
-Elvis Merzlikins stopped seven of the shots he faced in relief.
+Elvis Merzlikins stopped seven of the eight shots he faced in relief.

 Hedman, who added an assist earlier in the game, took a pass from Point in the slot and wristed home a shot past Merzlikins for his second overtime goal in a week.